Jorman Aguilar

-Jorman Israel Aguilar Bustamante (born 11 September 1994) is a Panamanian footballer who plays as a striker.
+Jorman Israel Aguilar Bustamante (born 11 September 1994) is a Panamanian professional footballer who plays as a striker.

-Career
+Club career

 Born in Panama City, Aguilar made his senior debuts with hometown's Río Abajo, and after netting ten times in only 18 matches he joined Italian Serie A side Parma.
 However, in July he was loaned to Nova Gorica.

-On 27 July 2013 Aguilar made his professional debut, playing the last 30 minutes in a 1–2 home loss against Domžale.
+On 27 July 2013, Aguilar made his professional debut, playing the last 30 minutes in a 2–1 home loss against Domžale.
 On 11 February of the following year he moved teams and countries again, joining Istra 1961 also in a temporary deal.

 In January 2015 he was signed by Independiente Chorrera.

 In 2022, he joined Bucheon FC 1995 of K League 2.
 He left the club at the end of the season.